lizmat/Trap/README.md

 Trap exports a class `Trap` that can be called to capture standard output and/or standard error, typically for a lexical scope.

-The class can be called with either one or two arguments, each of which should be a writeable local dynamic variable `$*OUT` or `$*OUT`.
+The class can be called with either one or two arguments, each of which should be a writeable local dynamic variable `$*OUT` or `$*ERR`.
 Or one can create the `Trap` object manually.
 Or one can use `Trap` to just trap the standard output and/or standard error (see SYNOPSIS for examples).

 Note that if you're only interested in surpressing output from **warnings**, you should use the `quietly` statement prefix.